All systems nominal

 Implementation Manual

 Verity is a sovereign, formally‑verified, AI‑agent‑native core banking platform.
-It compiles to a single Rust binary with no cloud dependency.
-This manual guides infrastructure teams through installation, configuration, and operation.
+It compiles to two statically‑linked Rust binaries—the core banking engine and the API gateway—with no cloud dependency.
+This manual guides infrastructure teams through installation, configuration, and operation of both components.

 01 — System Overview